 Baphrem cut through the circus and took the message without a word.
-He already knew what he was going to do but the poorly written message in smudged charcoal only confirmed his course of action.
+He already knew what he was going to do, but the poorly written message in smudged charcoal only confirmed his course of action.
 “This is just a poorly hidden attempt to get me out in the open.
 We’re not going.”

 “They have Teil?
 We know that for sure?”
-Aerden asked breaking the silence.
+Aerden asked, breaking the silence.

 Baphrem nodded.

 “They sent the message to you.
-Personally…” Sharmas frowned tilting his head thoughtfully.
+Personally…” Sharmas frowned, tilting his head thoughtfully.
 “Something doesn’t add up here.
 I mean, how do they know you’re larenleader?
 The leadership only changed hands yesterday.”
 He looked at Baphrem.
 “This message’s addressed to you as Larenleader of Viddion.
 How could they possibly know that so quickly?
 And, along the same line, how did they know to kidnap Teil?
 How did they know that she’s important to you?”

 He leaned forward and glanced at the rest of the guards.
-“I think…If they had someone watching us, watching you, we would know.”
+“I think…if they had someone watching us, or watching you, we would know.”
 He winced, uncomfortable with what he was saying.
 “I think we have a traitor inside Viddion.”

 It was like letting a coyote loose inside a chicken coop—absolute chaos.
-There were shouts, threats, screams and even a couple of laughs.
+There were shouts, threats, screams, and even a couple of laughs.

 It was Aerden who finally shouted loudly enough that they went quiet.
-Then, he turned to his brother.
+He turned to his brother.
 “You knew about this!”
 At Baphrem’s guilty silence, Aerden got even angrier.
-“Well, why in all the holy Mother Trees haven’t you told us until now?!” he asked standing up.
+“Well, why in all the holy Mother Trees haven’t you told us until now?!” he asked, standing up.

 Baphrem coolly waited until his brother sat back down.
 “The tionnax have been trying to cripple Viddion for years.
 That’s nothing new.
 The spy was their latest attempt…until they took Teil.
 I didn’t want anyone to know we were aware of the spy.
 I want him relaxed and comfortable.
 I still do.
 So this information doesn’t leave this room.”